01-edu/public/subjects/java/piscine/raids/Jaikin/audit/README.md

 #### Functional

-- Execute the program using the command `Java Main`.
+- Try to run the program.

-- Verify if it compiles and runs without any warnings.
+- Does the program compile and run without any error or warning?

 - Set one or more control points by left-clicking on the canvas.